building-envelope-data/api/README.md

 The format [BED-JSON](https://github.com/building-envelope-data/api/blob/develop/schemas/data.json) is used for the pure data. [solarTransmittanceReflectance.json](https://github.com/building-envelope-data/api/blob/develop/tests/valid/opticalData/solarTransmittanceReflectance.json) is an example of a pure data set.
 It must be valid against the JSON Schema [opticalData.json](https://github.com/building-envelope-data/api/blob/develop/schemas/opticalData.json).

-JSON schemas are in the directory `./schemas` and example JSON files in the directory `./examples`.
-The directory `./tests/valid` provides test JSON files that are supposed to be valid and the directory `./tests/invalid` JSON files that are supposed to be invalid.
+JSON schemas are in the directory `./schemas` and realistic example JSON files in the directory `./examples`.
+The directory `./tests/valid` provides test JSON files that must be valid and the directory `./tests/invalid` JSON files that must to be invalid against the schema with the same name as the folder.
 There is a [schematic drawing of an optical data point](docs/diagrams/out/opticalData/opticalDataPointSchematicDrawing/opticalDataPointSchematicDrawing.png) and more [visualizations of optical examples](docs/diagrams/out/opticalData).
 There is also a [schematic drawing of a calorimetric data set](docs/diagrams/out/calorimetricData/calorimetricDataSchematicDrawing/calorimetricDataSchematicDrawing.png) and more [visualizations of calorimetric examples](docs/diagrams/out/calorimetricData).

 The following introduction explains the structure for new users and the section "On your Linux machine" explains how you can work with the API specification.